Leafwing-Studios/fop-rules/docs/character-options/classes/shaman.md

 When a Manifestation is said to deal **elemental damage,** substitute the appropriate elemental damage type specified by your Domain.

+You always have resistance to this type of elemental damage, and cannot become immune (or vulnerable) to it.

 ## Surge

-When you use a manifestation, you may choose to spend additional essence to **Surge** it, up to your **Capacity**, which begins at 1.
+When you use a manifestation, you may choose to spend additional essence to **surge** it.
 Every odd point of Surge increases the direct potency of the effect; every even point increases their power in a more subtle way.

-Every point of essence that you spend in this way increases your **Energy** by 1.
-If you Surge multiple manifestations in a single round, your Energy can exceed your Capacity.
-Unlike usual, you may spend essence to Surge your manifestations during attacks of opportunity.
+Every point of essence that you spend in this way increases your **energy** by one.
+Your **capacity** is equal to twice your proficiency bonus; you cannot spend essence to Surge a manifestation if it would cause your energy to exceed your capacity.

-At the end of each of your turns, reset your Energy to 0.
-For each point of Energy removed in this way above your Capacity, take 1d12 elemental damage.
-You cannot become immune to the type of damage associated with your Domain, or change the type of damage dealt by this effect.

-Your Capacity increases by 1 at level 5, 9, 13 and 17.
+At the start of each of your turns:

+- compute the difference between your energy and your proficiency bonus as your **excess energy**
+- take 2d12 elemental damage (of the type associated with your Domain) for each point of excess energy
+- you cannot change the type of damage dealt by this effect, but (through your Domain class feature) are resistant to this damage
+- reset your energy to 0

+In addition, your concentration is no longer tested when you lose life due to taking damage of the type associated with your Domain.

 # Speak for the Beasts